The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 hidePayButton

-isfalse or not defined, the pay button will be visible and the payment flow will work automatically. - If
+isfalse or not defined, then the pay button is visible, and the payment flow works automatically. - If

 hidePayButton